yingding/android-examples/kotlinCodeLabCoroutinesIntro/README.md

 ## Modules
 * start: the original start code template for your own exercises
-* app: contains all the improved code results with all non-alpha libs till 23.Aug.2021
+* app: contains all the improved code results with all non-alpha libs till {edit}
 * finished_code: the original google codelab results module.

-you can compare `app` module with `finished_code` module to see how the code have been changed from 2019 as google published this codelab and how you shall use coroutines at the time of 23.Aug.2021
+you can compare `app` module with `finished_code` module to see how the code have been changed from 2019 as google published this codelab and how you shall use coroutines at the time of {edit}.

 <!-- reference style link